Advanced Tutorial

 Now, close the GUI.

-First, we'll convert the .mrc.npz
+First, convert the .mrc.npz

 file to a .obj